 The plugin only has one option and is fast to configure.
 Once activated simply change your WordPress login URL under the “General” section in settings.
 Remember to pick something unique that won’t already be on a list that a bot or script might attempt to scan.

 Important!
 Once you “Save Changes” your WordPress login URL is now changed.
 The old login will no longer work, so you will want to update your bookmarks.
 If you have any issues, you can always revert back to normal by removing the plugin via FTP on your web server.

-If you are a Kinsta customer you will also want to open up a quick support ticket and let us know your new login URL.
-We need this to ensure your site is monitored with New Relic.
-We use New Relic to alert us of performance issues and or downtime on your WordPress website.
+If you’re a Kinsta client you might also want to exclude this from caching.
+Simply open up a quick support ticket and let us know your new login URL.

 Changing your login URL can also help prevent common errors like “429 Too Many Requests.”
 This is typically generated by the server when the user has sent too many requests in a given amount of time (rate limiting).
 This can be caused by bots or scripts hitting your login URL.
 The end user rarely causes this error.